elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. A Design System can save you time when you code a website, and help the pages feel more consistent.
+This course is taught by the King of CSS, Kevin Powell.
+(And yes, if you google "king of CSS", Kevin will be the top result.)
+You'll learn a ton of advanced CSS and UI design concepts.
+(7 hour YouTube course): https://www.freecodecamp.org/news/how-to-create-and-implement-a-design-system-with-css/

+2. We asked 15 experienced software engineers the most common questions people ask about learning to code.
+I'm friends with several of the devs in this video, and enjoyed hearing their perspectives.
+I think you will, too.
+(45 minute watch): https://www.freecodecamp.org/news/your-developer-career-questions-answered/

+3. Markdown is a powerful way to add formatting to your plain-text notes.
+I use it whenever I create GitHub issues, or post on freeCodeCamp's forum.
+In this tutorial, Zaira will teach you Markdown syntax.
+She'll show you how you can add code blocks to your text, and format everything on the fly.
+(5 minute read): https://www.freecodecamp.org/news/markdown-cheat-sheet/

+4. Learn how JavaScript works behind the scenes.
+This deep dive will show you how JavaScript engines like V8 and SpiderMonkey parse and run code in your browser.
+You'll learn about Scope Chains, Execution Stacks, Hoisting, and more.
+(20 minute read): https://www.freecodecamp.org/news/execution-context-how-javascript-works-behind-the-scenes

+5. This article will give you some practical tips for strengthening your developer portfolio.
+If you want to convince potential clients and hiring managers that you know what you're doing, a strong portfolio will go a long way.
+(15 minute read): https://www.freecodecamp.org/news/level-up-developer-portfolio/

 1. This course will teach you User Experience Design best practices.
 You'll learn the design thinking methodology of Stanford's famous d.school, and build prototypes in Figma.
 This is a beginner-level course and does not require any prior programming experience.
 (2 hour YouTube course): https://www.freecodecamp.org/news/use-user-reseach-to-create-the-perfect-ui-design/

 2. Four years ago, an electrician discovered freeCodeCamp and started teaching himself to code.
 Today he works as a software engineer.
 In this in-depth guide, he reflects on the React best practices he has picked up over the years.
 These are his tips for writing better React code in 2022.
 (1 hour read): https://www.freecodecamp.org/news/best-practices-for-react/